mnooner256/pyqrcode/docs/rendering.rst

   >>> url.svg('uca.svg', scale=4, background="white", module_color="#7D007D")

+You can also suppress certain parts of the SVG document.
+In other words you can create a SVG fragment.

 Portable Network Graphic
 ------------------------

-The PNG renderer ouputs the QR code as a portable network graphic file using the :py:meth:`pyqrcode.QRCode.png` method.
+The PNG renderer outputs the QR code as a portable network graphic file using the :py:meth:`pyqrcode.QRCode.png` method.

 .. note::